You will be logged-out on changing the country.

 1977-present - Winemaking Refinements

-2015 - The Significance of Beringer's 8 Winemakers
+2021 - The Significance of Beringer's Nine Winemakers

-Like its investments in innovations, Beringer has invested deeply in its winemakers, with an average tenure of almost 18 years per winemaker.
+Like its investments in innovations, Beringer has invested deeply in its winemakers, with an average tenure of almost 16 years per winemaker.
 In 1971, Myron Nightingale joined Beringer as the 5th winemaker.
 He developed a special French Sauternes-style wine called, aptly, Nightingale, which is still made and bottled at the winery today.
 Ed Sbragia joined Myron as assistant winemaker.
 Together, they launched the Private Reserve collection, using specifically selected Cabernet and Chardonnay grapes.
 Ed, of course, then got promoted to winemaker in 1984.
 Laurie Hook became the 7th winemaker in 2000, with Ed staying on as Winemaker Emeritus.
-Finally, in 2015, Jacob Beringer's great, great grandson, Mark Beringer, came "home" to Beringer as our Chief Winemaker, with Laurie Hook staying on as Winemaker Emeritus.
+In 2015, Jacob Beringer's great, great grandson, Mark Beringer, joined the team as our Chief Winemaker, with Laurie Hook staying on as Winemaker Emeritus.
+Finally, in 2021, after six years working side-by-side with Mark, Ryan Rech took the reins as Chief Winemaker.